 Tsitsikamma National Park

-Tsitsikamma National Park is a coastal park with green forests and rocky death-defying shores.
-If you want to be outside and in nature then stop here for a day hike or to get on the mountain bike trails.
+Tsitsikamma National Park is a coastal park with green forests and rocky, death-defying shores.
+If you want to be outside and in nature, stop here for a day hike or to ride a mountain bike.

 Nature’s Valley

-Nature’s Valley is a small town along the Garden Route most famous for the Bloukrans Bridge bungee jump.
-Since 1997, Face Adrenalin has been throwing people off this 215-meter high bridge.
-This makes it the highest bungee jump bridge in the world and there was no way we were going to miss out on that.
-If a bungee jump is on your bucket list then this is one of the best places in the world.
+Nature’s Valley is a small town along the Garden Route, most famous for the Bloukrans Bridge bungee jump.
+Since 1997, Face Adrenalin has been throwing people off this 215-meter-high bridge.
+This makes it the highest bungee jump bridge in the world, and there is no way we would miss out on that.
+If a bungee jump is on your bucket list, this is one of the best places in the world.

-If you’re not into heights there are other things to do in this small town that make it worthy of a stop.
-Consider hiking the Kalander Kloof Hiking Trail, going to Natures Valley beach, or having a coffee at the Natures Way Farmstall.
+If you’re not into heights, there are other things to do in this small town that make it worthy of a stop.
+Consider hiking the Kalander Kloof Hiking Trail, going to Nature Valley Beach, or having a coffee at the Nature Way Farmstall.

 Knysna

-We were in need of some TLC after a few weeks on our South Africa road trip.
-We made the decision to stop in Knysna for a few days to regroup.
+After a few weeks on our South Africa road trip, we needed some TLC.
+We decided to stop in Knysna for a few days to regroup.
 Knysna is a charming little seaside town that’s great for relaxing.
 However, I have to admit the real reason we stopped here was for the oysters.

 Dubbed the culinary capital of oysters and other delectable seafood, Knysna is world famous for its seafood.
-Better yet, oysters, which typically are a luxury item are rather affordable here at 100-200 South African Rand a shell.
-If you’re there in July make sure to hit up the Knysna Oyster Festival.
+Better yet, oysters, typically a luxury item, are affordable here at 15-30 South African Rand per shell.
+If you’re there in July, make sure to visit the Knysna Oyster Festival.

 There are also hiking trails in the mystical Knysna Forest.
-If you would rather a nice easy walk I suggest grabbing a cup of coffee and heading straight to “The Heads” for sunset.
+If you would rather take a nice, easy walk, I suggest grabbing a cup of coffee and heading straight to “The Heads” for sunset.

 Mossel Bay